 Paying an itinerant merchant

-Did you conclude an agreement with an itinerant merchant?
-A person is considered an itinerant merchant if they solicit your business outside of their actual offices, for example, if they come to your home without your requesting it.
+Did you sign a contract with an itinerant merchant?
+If so, it means that they solicited your business outside of their actual offices.
+They might, for example, have come to your home without your requesting it.

-This type of vendor cannot request or accept a down payment within the 10 days that follow the signing of the contract.
+This type of snow removal company or individual cannot request or accept a down payment within the 10 days that follow the signing of the contract.
 Indeed, this delay is designed to allow you to cancel the contract, if desired.
-You should therefore refuse to allow the installation to be made before the end of that 10-day period to avoid any conflict.
+You should therefore refuse to allow the snow removal services to start before the end of that 10-day period to avoid any conflict.

-Some merchants are exempt from this requirement, provided for in article 255 of the Consumer Protection Act.
-Refer to our tool Get information about a merchant to know whether the contractor you hire benefits from such an exemption.
+Some merchants are exempt from having to have this type of account.
+Refer to our tool Get information about a merchant to know whether a merchant benefits from such an exemption.

 Were you unable to find an answer to your question?
 Please call us.